-This roughly 10% higher allocation as a percentage of equity has an impact in terms of relative risk that can be very roughly approximated by comparing the long-term standard deviations for the Russell indices.
-From January 1979 to July 2022, the standard deviation ratio for a proportional weighting of Russell Midcap Index and Russell 2000 Index relative to the Russell Top 200 Index was a ratio of a little more than 1.18 - so, roughly 18% more relative risk for SMID stocks on a standalone basis.
-The actual impact on the total portfolio would be less than that, however, as the correlation between the assets is less than one.
+This roughly 10% higher average allocation as a percentage of equity has an impact in terms of relative risk that can be very roughly approximated by comparing the long-term standard deviations for the Russell indices.
+From January 1979 to December 2022, the standard deviation ratio for a proportional weighting of Russell Midcap Index and Russell 2000 Index combined relative to the Russell Top 200 Index was a ratio of a little more than 1.18 - so, roughly 18% more relative risk for SMID stocks on a standalone basis.
+The actual impact on the total portfolio risk would be slightly less than that, however, as the correlation between the Largecap and SMID assets is less than one, albeit relatively high.